macarbonneau/MILSurvey/README.md

 [1] M.-A. Carbonneau, V. Cheplygina, E. Granger, and G. Gagnon, “Multiple Instance Learning: A Survey of Problem Characteristics and Applications,” ArXiv e-prints, vol. abs/1612.0, 2016.

-This code has many dependencies on various toolboxes:
+This code has dependencies on various toolboxes:

 1) The MIL Toolbox
 This is where many of the algorithm implementation come from.